-Students are expected to attend all classes in which they are enrolled and to know the attendance policy of each of their instructors.
+Students are expected to attend all classes in which they are enrolled and know each instructor's attendance policy.
 Under no circumstance should a student stop attending class without formally withdrawing.
 This can result in a failing grade on the student's permanent record.
 Attendance at the first class is expected.
 Registered students who do not attend the first day and do not contact the instructor may be dropped from the class for non-attendance.

 Extended Absence Notification for Students

-The Office of the Dean of Students and Development may provide assistance to students who experience a family or personal emergency that will result in absence from classes for more than three consecutive class sessions (e.g. death in the family, unplanned hospitalization, etc.) by notifying the student's instructors via email.
-The dean can be contacted at email@example.com
+The Office of the Dean of Students and Development may assist students who experience a family or personal emergency that will result in an absence from classes for more than three consecutive class sessions (e.g., death in the family, unplanned hospitalization, etc.) by notifying the student's instructors via email.
+Students can email the dean at email@example.com.

 Extra and Co-curricular Mandatory Attendance Policy

-Instructors may require that students attend extra- or co-curricular activities in connection with coursework.
+Instructors may require that students attend extra- or co-curricular activities related to class work.

-- A full-time course load is 12 or more semester hours of credit (or six or more in summer).
+- A full-time class load is 12 or more credit hours of credit (or six or more in summer).

-- A part-time course loadis less than 12 semester hours of credit (less than six in summer).
+- A part-time class load is less than 12 credit hours of credit (less than six in the summer).

-Your academic course load refers to how many credit hours you're taking.
+Your academic class load refers to how many credit hours you're taking.

-If you want to enroll in more than 18 semester hours of credit, you must obtain approval from an ECC academic advisor prior to registering.
+If you want to enroll in more than 18 credit hours, you must obtain approval from an ECC academic advisor before registering.

 The college reserves the right to cancel classes that do not meet minimum enrollment standards.
-Students will receive full refunds for class cancelled due to low enrollment.
+Students will receive full refunds for classes canceled due to low enrollment.

-It is your responsibility to ensure that you have met the prerequisites and minimum competencies for all of your courses.
-We encourage you to meet with your advisor to make sure you're registering for appropriate classes.
+You must meet all your class's prerequisites and minimum competencies.
+We encourage you to meet with your advisor to ensure you register for appropriate classes.

-Placement tests in subjects like English and math can help you choose the right classes by assessing your skill levels.
-The Testing Center offers workshops and practice tests to help you prepare for your placement exams.
+Placement tests in English and math can help you choose the right classes by assessing your skill levels.
+The Testing Center offers workshops and practice tests to help you prepare for placement exams.
 If you're not happy with your scores, you may retake the tests with the approval of the relevant department.
-If you're still not satisfied, you may appeal your placement.
-Review placement test appeal procedure for more information.
+If unsatisfied, review the placement test appeal procedure for more information.

-- If you want to change the status of a course from credit to audit or vice versa, you must do so within the drop grace period by submitting the form in person in the Registration & Records Office.
+- If you want to change the status of a class from credit to audit or vice versa, you must do so within the drop grace period by submitting the form in person in the Registration Office.

-- You can designate a class as pass/no credit up to until the end of the drop grace period by completing the pass/no credit form and submitting it in person to the Registration & Records Office.
+- You can designate a class as pass/no credit until the end of the drop grace period by completing the pass/no credit form and submitting it in person to the Registration Office.

-If you'd like to receive credit for a course without the pressure of earning a top grade, you might consider auditing or taking it on a pass/no credit basis.
-It's a great way to learn something new without the pressure of assignments and tests—but keep in mind that audited courses don't count toward your degree requirements.
-Review course auditing procedure for more information.
+If you'd like to receive credit for a class without the pressure of earning a top grade, you might consider auditing or taking it on a pass/no credit basis.
+It's a great way to learn something new without the pressure of assignments and tests—but keep in mind that audited classes don't count toward your degree requirements—review course auditing procedures for more information.

-You may be able to substitute a non-required course for one of your required courses if you can demonstrate that it covers similar content.
+You may be able to substitute a non-required class for one of your required classes if you can demonstrate that it covers similar content.

-You'll need to get written permission from the appropriate instructional dean and faculty member and place it on file with the Registration & Records Office.
-Contact your academic advisor for more information.
+You'll need to get written permission from the appropriate instructional dean and faculty member and place it on file with the Registration Office.
+Contact Academic & Transfer Advising for more information.

 Join a Class Waitlist

-If the course section you want to take is full, you can put yourself on a waitlist and hope that a spot opens up.
+If the class section you want to take is full, put yourself on a waitlist and hope a spot opens up.
 Here's what you need to know.

 - Join a class waitlist.

-- If a place in the class opens up for you, we'll notify you via your ECC student email.
-You can also check accessECC portal.
-Need log in help?
+- If a place in the class opens up, we'll notify you via your ECC student email.
+You can also check the accessECC portal.
+Need login help?
 View login instructions.

-- If a spot hasn't opened up by the day after the payment due date for the term, the waiting list is discontinued and you'll have to find a different class or check to see if a space becomes available during the registration period.
+- If a spot hasn't opened up by the day after the payment due date for the semester, the waiting list is discontinued.
+You'll have to find a different class or check to see if space becomes available during registration.

-Review student waitlist registration procedure for more information.
+Review student waitlist registration procedures for more information.

-If you intend to withdraw from a course, don't just stop going to class—you'll need to go through a formal withdrawal process.
+If you intend to withdraw from a class, don't just stop attending class—you'll need to go through a formal withdrawal process.

-Before dropping any classes, you should talk to:
+Before dropping any classes, you should talk to the following:

 - Your instructor.
-Discuss your concern and explore your options.
+Discuss your concerns and explore your options.

 - The Financial Aid Office.
-If you receive financial aid, make sure you understand the potential impact on your benefits.
-Students receiving financial aid must contact the Financial Aid and Scholarships Office every time they make any kind of change to their class schedule.
+If you receive financial aid, ensure you understand the potential impact on your benefits.
+Students receiving financial aid must contact the Financial Aid and Scholarships office whenever they change their class schedule.

 - Your academic advisor.
-Find out how dropping a class might affect your academic plan and career goals.
+Your advisor will determine how dropping a class might affect your academic plan and career goals.

-Review the schedule changes and course withdrawals procedure for more information.
+Review the schedule changes and course withdrawal procedure for more information.

 Tuition rates are based on student residency.
-See District 509 [Link to District 509 page] to learn about the communities we serve.
-For additional details about residency definitions and requirements, review student residency procedure for more information.
+See District 509 to learn about the communities we serve.
+For additional details about residency definitions and requirements, review the student residency procedure for more information.